 When a Simple Tooth Extraction Is Recommended

-Simple extraction and surgical extraction are the two kinds of tooth extraction.
+Simple and surgical extraction are the two kinds of tooth extraction.
 Read on to learn more about this type of dental procedure.
 Simple tooth extraction is done on a tooth above the gums and does not involve splitting the tooth into sections or using surgical procedures.

 An overview of simple tooth extraction